 PARTNERSHIPS

-Containers for Change is the Queensland Container Refund Scheme introduced to help reduce litter and recycle some of the three billion beverage containers that are generated in our state each year, with 10c given for each eligible container that is returned.
+Containers for Change Queensland Container Refund Scheme generates up to 10c for each eligible container that is returned.
 As part of this initiative, BCEC has rolled out Containers for Change bins in front-of-house and back-of-house locations for guests and staff to redirect beverage containers from our usual recycling streams.
-The funds raised through this initiative are donated to charities close to the hearts of BCEC staff, or redirected to develop sustainable initiatives within the Centre.
+The funds raised through this initiative are donated to charities close to the hearts of BCEC staff, and to develop sustainable initiatives within the Centre.